Yijun-Mao/GraphAM/README.md

 ```
 python utils/manual_control_collectdata0.8.2.py
 ```
-It would automatically record the images with corresponding position in the map in './dataset/carla_rawdata/' <br>
+It would automatically record the images with corresponding position in the map in `./dataset/carla_rawdata/`. <br>
+The size of the saved images is `800x600`. <br>

 ### Train the networks